 Which Peanut Butter?

-I used creamy peanut butter which is basically unsweetened but it contains a little salt.
-You can use peanut butter without salt but then I would recommend adding a pinch of salt to the cookie dough!
+I used creamy peanut butter which is basically unsweetened, but it contains a little salt.
+You can use peanut butter without salt, however, then I would recommend adding a pinch of salt to the cookie dough!
 Crunchy peanut butter is fine too!